Can I recover my lost data myself?

 Not a cool idea

-It’s an old but recurring misconception that we’ll address here; there is a long-standing myth that putting your broken hard drive in a freezer will bring it back to life.
+It’s an old but recurring myth that putting your broken hard drive in a freezer will bring it back to life.
 It doesn’t work and is an extremely bad idea!

 The reasoning for this is as follows: as soon as you take the drive out of the freezer it will start returning to room temperature and in doing so, condensation will start to appear both inside and outside the drive.
-This condensation will appear on the platter surface too, which is where your data is stored magnetically.
-Due to the read/write heads of the drive and the platter surfaces being nanometres apart and spinning at thousands of times every minute, the water will cause significant damage to your drive and your data once you try and power it up again.
+This condensation will appear on the platter surface too, which is where your data is.
+Due to the read/write heads of the drive and the platter surfaces being nanometers apart and spinning at thousands of times every minute, the water will cause significant damage to your drive – and your data – once you try to power it up again.

 The best course of action